The Trusted Firmware-A team recently produced two new official releases (v1.6/v2.0) of the Trusted Firmware-A codebase.

 - Arm TrustZone Media Protection 1 (TZMP1) support added on Arm Juno Platform

 The v2.0 release is available since October 2nd.
-Its complete description can be found in the change log (3), but it only differs from the v1.6 above in the removal of all deprecated interfaces (previously marked with the ERROR_DEPRECATED compilation flag), except for the MULTI_CONSOLE_API, that is planned for removal in the next v2.1 release.
+It only differs from the v1.6 above in the removal of all deprecated interfaces (previously marked with the ERROR_DEPRECATED compilation flag), except for the MULTI_CONSOLE_API, that is planned for removal in the next v2.1 release.

 The v2.0 release will be used as the official baseline for all new developments.